dpm-tz/Google-Translate-Web-Widget/README.md

    - Choose the original language of your site (e.g., English).<br>
    - Select the languages you want to offer for translation.<br>
         </ol><br><br>
+        <ol></ol><strong>Note:<i>website UR</i> You must have a Domain Name ('example.com') <br>
                 If you're working on a project without a domain (like developing locally or using a local server), you can still test and implement translation features.
 For learning purposes, you can either use a local server (e.g., `localhost`) or a development platform (like GitHub Pages or Netlify) to host your website temporarily without needing a domain.

 Here are a couple of solutions: